ToBeNumberOneOne/Md/StyleGide/ProgramStyleGuide.md

 ### Rule C6 : *Define comments language* :

-- Use English as the comments languase
+- Use English as the comments language

 ---